 Displacement damage in Hydrogenated Amorphous Silicon p-i-n diodes and charge selective contacts detectors.

 Hydrogenated amorphous silicon is a well known detector material for its radiation resistance.
 This study concern 10 µm thickness, p-i-n and charge selective contacts planar diode detectors which were irradiated with neutrons at two fluence values: 1016 neq/cm2 and 5 x 1016 neq/cm2.
 In order to evaluate their radiation resistance, detector leakage current and response to X-ray photons have been measured.
 The effect of annealing for performance recovery at 100°C for 12 and 24 hours has also been studied.
 The results for the 1016 neq/cm2 irradiation show a factor 2 increase in leakage current that is completely recovered after annealing for p-i-n devices while charge selective contacts devices show an overall decrease of the leakage current at the end of the annealing process compared to the measurement before the irradiation.
 X-ray dosimetric sensitivity degrades, for this fluence, at the end of irradiation but partially recovers for charge selective contacts devices and increases for p-i-n devices at the end of the annealing process.
-Concerning the 5 x 1016 neq/cm2 irradiation test (for p-i-n structures only), due to the activation occurred during the irradiation phase, the results were taken after 146 days of storage around 0° C when a self-annealing effect may have occurred.
-Nevertheless the results shows a degradation in leakage current and x-ray sensitivity which changes very little after annealing.
+Concerning the 5 x 1016 neq/cm2 irradiation test (for p-i-n structures only), due to the activation that occurred during the irradiation phase, the results were taken after 146 days of storage at around 0° C, during this period, a self-annealing effect may have occurred.
+Therefore the results after annealing show a small but noticeable degradation in leakage current and x-ray sensitivity, after irradiation and storage.

 Email Address of Submitting Authormauro.firstname.lastname@example.org